Nsustain/.github/profile/README.md

 Most people who have office jobs don’t know what it's like to work closely with the environment.
-Farmers, in contrast, are possibly the most-knowledgeable group that know very well about the environment.
+Farmers, in contrast, are possibly the most-knowledgeable group that knows very well about the environment.

 The same goes for scientists, environmentalists,